 Extremely productive people these people are able to think smarter, not harder.
 Everyone has the same amount of time in every day, and the tips in this book help readers make the most of that time, by using their favorite combinations of 500 time tested online tools.

 Over 800 of today's most successful entrepreneurs came together to create this guide.
-Included in this book are the real tools that are used by superstar business leaders each day.
+Included in Work Smarter: 500+ Online Resources Today’s Top Entrepreneurs Use to Increase Productivity and Achieve Their Goals are the real tools that are used by superstar business leaders each day.
 Readers are given access to over 500 resources to help them grow their business from the ground up.

 Among other things, Loper talks about productivity, team management, communication, and project management to give personal insights on how to use some of the best and most popular tools to gain success.